takanokage/oneAPI-samples/DirectProgramming/DPC++/DenseLinearAlgebra/vector-add/README.md

    ```
    qsub run_fpga_hw.sh -W depend=afterok:$build_fpga_hw_job_id
    ```

 > Note: The build for FPGA HW usually takes more time to complete than the build for CPU/GPU or FPGA Emulator.
-The parameter ' -W depend=afterok:' is used to enqueue the execution of the sample on FPGA HW automatically after the completion of the build for the FPGA HW.
+The parameter ' -W depend=afterok:' is used to enqueue the execution of the sample on the FPGA HW automatically after the successful completion of the build task.

 ### On a Linux* System
 Perform the following steps: